 That is what I did, and it worked like crazy.

-If you are just starting out (and if Six Figure Blogger seems too much of an intermediate level monetization course), then I suggest looking into Make Money Blogging For Beginners.
+If you are just starting out (and if Six Figure Blogger seems too much of an intermediate level monetization course), then I suggest taking Blog With A Full Time Job.

 Other than that, the point is to make sure you’re not trying to reinvent the wheel or wing it.
 You’re much more likely to make money blogging with a specific monetization plan in place based off something you know works.

 The fourth step in the monetization phase is to consider other monetization methods for increasing your cash flow.

 If you are tight on cash and finding it hard to invest in your blog, you could start freelance writing or doing VA work on the side to get some start up money for your blog.

 I used to freelance write for extra money so I could pay for my blog expenses.
 I did this until I made enough money to stop.
 This was so helpful for paying for my design, email marketing, and a few other essentials to get things going.

 Phase 4 Monetize Your Blog Resources: